Frijol/Civic-Science-Fellowship-Notes/readme/ideas.md

 * When policies are funded, we can scientifically test the impact of that funding.
 Treat policies as scientific experiments: does the policy have the desired effect?
 If provably no, we should not fund.
 If not provable, why are we not collecting the relevant data?
 If theory of change of a policy is unclear, why?
 Do talking points match the budget?
 (Unseld, 2021)
 * Want to see researchers come in disaggregating data not just with a deficit lens, to see the "problem", but also to see what's working well, what conditions are creating success, what are the nuances (Sharpe, 2021)
 * Want to see context-aware aggregation choices for data (Sharpe, 2021)
+* "How can the health and ecosystem costs of the [petrochemical] industry be made collectively evident?"
+(Wylie et al, 2017)
+* How can organizations designed to bridge citizen science & agencies of the state meaningfully connect all parties so they can mutually reinforce and sustain each other?
+(Wylie et al, 2017)